unframework/article-modular-front-end/NOTES.md

 - JavaScript VM
 - a bunch of useful programmable APIs

-> Wow, wow, what about semantic web and markup and search engine bots?
-Well, those are content website terms.
-Modern web-apps are not websites: they are behind a login-wall, dealing with highly personal and private data, optimized for specific device presentation.
-Not to say that search engines can't be helped - a well-architected web-app is easy to render in a crawler-friendly way.

 Useful APIs found in the average browser:

-- DOM, a hierarchical data structure
-- layout and rendering engine: configured via CSS, renders DOM
+- layout and rendering engine (that uses DOM and CSS as inputs)
+- input event stream (keyboard, mouse, other events)
+- networking library (`XMLHttpRequest`, WebSockets)
+- media upload API
 - canvas 2D, WebGL draw calls
 - WebAudio
-- soon to be the rest of the operating system, amirite?
+- soon to be the rest of the operating system, amirite? heh, nevermind...

+This view of the browser might seem weird.
+It's different from the popular "let's write some dynamic HTML" approach to the web.

+But we are just programmers at the outset.
+Our reference point is basic computer science and software engineering.
+It feels more natural to reason in terms of pure vanilla code, not context-specific hacks.
+Same as why we use high-level languages to program instead of low-level machine code.

+In that sense we *render* to DOM and CSS, as a specific presentation concern.
+And consume DOM keyboard and mouse events as input concern.

+Finally, what about semantic web markup and search engine crawler bots?
+Modern web-apps are not websites: they are behind a login-wall, dealing with highly personal and private data and optimized for specific device presentation.
+Even then, a well-architected web-app is easy to render in a crawler-friendly way using isomorphic code techniques.
+So we are not painting ourselves into a corner in any case.

 Basic Building Blocks
 ---------------------